devnewton/jnuit/samples/basic/README.md

 # jnuit-basic

-A simple game created with jnuit.
+A simple game sample created with jnuit.